 If you own valuable property that you would like to use during your lifetime, but make arrangements to leave it to a qualified charity upon death, you may receive a current income tax deduction and future estate tax deduction

 Above is for informational use only and should not be used as tax advice.
-Please consult your accountant, estate planning attorney or other advisors regarding these matters.
+Please consult your accountant, estate planning attorney or other professionals regarding these matters.